 - EHRS Blueprint: Technology framework for securely sharing health information

-- EHR Privacy and Security Architecture: Privacy and security requirements and standards for an interoperable EHR
+- EHRi Privacy and Security Conceptual Architecture: Privacy and security requirements and standards for an interoperable EHR

 - A Conceptual Privacy Impact Assessment of the EHRS Blueprint: Ensuring privacy is considered in the development of the EHRS blueprint